metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

 With the cleaned reads in hand, the Toolkit proceeds to assembly.
 The MEGAHIT assembler, integrated into the Toolkit, is invoked to build contigs representing longer contiguous sequences in the sample.
 By examining each contig’s k‑mer composition and its coverage, the binning tools cluster contigs that share similar signatures.
-These clusters, or “bins,” correspond to draft genomes reconstructed from the community, enabling researchers to recover and study individual organisms without prior knowledge of the sample’s composition.
+These clusters, or “Bins,” correspond to draft genomes reconstructed from the community, enabling researchers to recover and study individual organisms without prior knowledge of the sample’s composition.

 In short, the guide describes how the Toolkit orchestrates QC, assembly and binning to turn raw metagenomic reads into biologically meaningful genome bins.

 We will inspect two SRA samples ([SRR492065](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492065&display=metadata){:target="_blank"} and [SRR492183](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492183&display=metadata){:target="_blank"}) that belong to the same study "Preborn infant gut metagenome".

 ## Metagenomics-Toolkit Execution